 Mr. Estrada has consistently been involved in public interest work and pro bono representations, including in the areas of immigration, education, and indigent services.
 His work in helping to lead one of the largest educational-rights cases in the country seeking to establish equal rights to education for Latinos and other minority groups, handling numerous pro bono asylum matters for indigent immigrants, and leading a legal enrichment program for fifth-graders at a Boyle Heights elementary school.
 He is also an active member of the legal and civic communities, currently serving as a member of the American Bar Association and the Federal Bar Association, and as a past member of the Commission on Judicial Nominees Evaluation (JNE) of the State Bar of California.
-Mr. Estrada is also a board member of the Legal Aid Foundation of Los Angeles and the Alliance for Children’s Rights.
+Mr. Estrada is a board member of the Legal Aid Foundation of Los Angeles and the Alliance for Children’s Rights.
 He also serves as an Adjunct Professor for Loyola Law School’s Ninth Circuit Appellate Clinic, part of the Alarcón Advocacy Project.